-9.6 Team members in uniform, coaches, managers and up to 20 cheerleaders accompanying the team will be admitted free-of-charge to each game.
+9.6 Team members in uniform, coaches, managers, and up to 20 cheerleaders accompanying the team will be admitted free to the games.
 Bands and other musical groups, noisemakers that might interfere with the performance of the game, and banners or streamers are prohibited.
-Each school principal and athletic director is responsible for compliance with this regulation.
+Each school is responsible for compliance with this regulation.